 |

-This is the general name given to a group of inborn errors of metabolism that are characterized
+This is the general name given to a group of inborn errors of metabolism that are

-When required, in situations where there is a lack of sugar/food, the body breaks the glycogen
+etc.) as a reserve of sugar.
+When required, in situations where there is a lack

-down to glucose and uses it for energy.
+of sugar/food, the body breaks the glycogen down to glucose and uses it for energy.

-In the glycogen storage diseases there is a malfunction of the synthesis or disintegration of
+In the glycogen storage diseases there is a malfunction of the synthesis or disintegration

-the glycogen, and as a result accumulation and high concentration of glycogen in tissues such as
+of the glycogen, and as a result accumulation and high concentration of glycogen

-At the same time there are frequent episodes of hypoglycemia (low blood glucose levels) and a lack
+of hypoglycemia (low blood glucose levels) and a lack of glucose and energy supplied

-of glucose and energy supplied to muscle and brain.
+to muscle and brain.

-Many enzymes are involved in the normal process of the synthesis and breakdown of glycogen, and
+Many enzymes are involved in the normal process of the synthesis and breakdown of

-there are more than 11 types of GSDs according to the specific enzyme that is not functioning
+glycogen, and there are more than 11 types of GSDs according to the specific enzyme

-along the metabolic chain of glycogen metabolism.
-The clinical picture in each type may be different.
+that is not functioning along the metabolic chain of glycogen metabolism.
+The clinical

 The following are the types that are common among Jews: